abhishekmani12/Spotify-Playlist-Downloader/README.md

 OPTION 1:
-* Download Audio Stream from Pytube
+* Download Audio Stream from Pytube.
+Format: webm

 OPTION 2:
 * Within buffer, MoviePy lib is is used to extract audio from the video.
 Possible audio formats include MP3 and AAC or AC3.